 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

-I’ve been a small business owner for nine years.
+I have been a small business owner for nine years.
 Being a small business owner did not come easy and I still hustle daily.
 The first business I started nine years ago showed me the ropes.
-However, my first business catered to a specific niche and audience.
-It did allowed me to review what I learned to start a second business and take away some key pieces that got me where I am today.

 Other Related Posts: